JaneliaSciComp/SongExplorer/README.md

 ## Correcting Misses ##

 It's important that false negatives are corrected as well.
-One way find them is to click on random snippets and look in the surrounding context in the window below for sounds that have not been predicted.
+One way to find them is to click on random snippets and look in the surrounding context in the window below for sounds that have not been predicted.
 This method is cumbersome in that you have to scan through the recording.
 A better way is to directly home in on detected sounds that don't exceed the probability threshold.